 But that’s money out of your pocket.

-When the customer complains, who do you think they are going to call?
+In case of a complaint, who do you think a customer is going to call?
 Not Beyond Menu, since they are not the ones who made the food.
 Instead, you are going to get complaints and bad reviews online because your prices are wrong, the order was incorrect or because of another issue that was beyond your control.

 When you’re not the one in charge of how customers order their food, you are at the mercy of the third-party app.
 Regardless of their improper methods, you’re the one cleaning up the mess.